OWASP/owasp-mastg/README.md

 # OWASP Mobile Security Testing Guide

 This is the official Github Repository of the OWASP Mobile Security Testing Guide (MSTG).
-The MSTG is a comprehensive manual for testing the security of mobile apps.
+The MSTG is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes technical processes for verifying the controls listed in the [OWASP Mobile Application Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
-The MSTG provides a baseline set of test cases for black-box and white-box security tests, ensuring completeness and consistency of the tests.
 For easier naviation, [read the MSTG on Gitbook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/).

 ## Table-of-Contents